thomaslenaour/ytrack/subjects/spotify/README.md

 This class should have the following methods :

 -   start() : start the program
+-   setContent(string) : sets the content to what is passed as parameter
 -   readLine(bool): read the contents of the output buffer
 -   write(string): write a new line with in the output buffer